Eligibility for Certification and Board Policies

 General Requirements

-• Passed the Certification Exam in Transplant Hepatology
+• Pass the Transplant Hepatology Certification Examination.

 No credit will be granted toward certification in a subspecialty for training completed outside of an accredited U.S. or Canadian program.